cloudblue/connect-python-openapi-client/docs/guide.rst

 ^^^^^^^^^^^^^^^^^^^^

-To access a resource within a collection you can use the :meth:`~cnct.client.models.Collection.resource` method on the corresponding :class:`~cnct.client.models.Collection` instance:
+To access a resource within a collection you can use the :meth:`~connect.client.models.Collection.resource` method on the corresponding :class:`~connect.client.models.Collection` instance:

 .. code-block:: python